| Document Number: | WG14 N1269 |

 Returns: the usual return value.

-The function unlocks the mutex *mtx
+The function unlocks the mutex *mtx.

-enum { thrd_busy = ..... };
+thrd_busyenum { thrd_busy = ..... };

 The compile-time constant is returned by a function to indicate that the requested operation failed because a resource requested by a test and return function is already in use.

-int thrd_create(thrd_t *thr, thrd_start_t func, void *arg);
+thrd_createint thrd_create(thrd_t *thr, thrd_start_t func, void *arg);

 Returns: the usual return value.